 It has been known for some time that the colour red seems to register something special in our brains.
 Fruit is generally red when it is ripe and good to eat.
 Seeing blood on somebody gives a 'red alert' that the person has been wounded and needs our sympathy or help.
 Alternatively, the person may be blood-stained from an opponent who has been vanquished.
 In this case, the bloodied person commands our respect.

 A few years later, sports psychologist Norbert Hagemann of the University of Münster, Germany, showed video clips of bouts to 42 experienced referees.
 They then played the same clips again, digitally manipulated so that the clothing colours were swapped round.
-The result?
-In close matches, the scoring swapped round too, with red competitors awarded an average of 13% more points than when they were dressed in blue.3
+And what was the result?
+In close matches, the scoring swapped round too, with red competitors awarded an average of 13% more points than when they were dressed in blue.

 Simply stated; bright red, as Coca Cola knows, is attractive.
 And this may be why the colour was chosen by the conference.